mrciolino/wiki-backup/battles.md

 Miscellaneous: The space laser was created and tested.
 FTW!

 ## Darmuth
-Reveal of the brain and Os' teleportation into lava and the wish
+Reveal of the brain and Os' teleportation into lava and the wish.

 ## Rathwing
-Bomb the bear death + arrow threw the eye
+Bomb the bear, death by an arrow through the eye.

 ## Dragon Turtle
-escape with gust of wing + raided the horde
+Escape with gust of wind; raided the horde.

-## Fywick Bone Monstraucity
+## Fywick Bone Monstrosity
-(50 feet tall, made of bone, bone devil picture)
+A 50-foot-tall creature made of bone (bone devil-like in appearance).

-We found an underground ritual site with red blood roots underneath Fort Suro.
-(During this time, we drew from the deck of many things getting drakham turned purple, breezy went blind and got thermal vision, spoops get free real-estate).
-Darmuth became aware of the party and sent her pet after us (little did we know).
-We travel in an armored carriage (from illiard cousin in kaltrazar bay) traveling west from kaltrazar to fywick.
-We are traveling in the carriage through north west of kaltrazar bay (dry lands).
-We see the bone devil in the distance and we try to get away so we get Kat to bring down the flying ship (leaving the carriage behind).
-We decided to go to fywick but take a route to the massive lake of fywick and then to fywick.
-We arrive with the ship to fywick to the first time. * Cat Mafia intro* We know of the oracle and spoops and drakham go to the oracle.
-They speak to a maid and set a meeting with the oracle.  * tony motzerlla fucking the oracle gets us the meeting *.
-The oracle is Goliath.
-We originally sought the oracles advice on how to beat dramuth.
-We coinvice the oracle to give us key info about fighting darmuth (where to look in ruins (ashelfs homeland, fortress of tiamat).
-For the battle against the bone devil she gets her army ready at the wall along the bay and a seagate.
-We post up at the sea gate, but Os is gets surgery from Rolinduo to get the shield generator installed into Os’s heart.
-This was a heavily risky surgery.
-He steps out of the castle and strums his guitar.
-This would allow him to force a giant force field as the bone devil arrived to fywick.
-Federina betrays the party and the shield goes down and the bone devil is getting in.
-Spoops steps out with infernos great sword and in his other hand earth terror, and the goose dagger in his mouth, “peace was never an option”.
-Spoops leg gets bit off but eh devil but he gets into his throat and sword tornados the bone devil died.
-The party pulled a hurt and acid burned spoops out of the water and naracuss  applied sovereign glue to put the knife leg on to spoops.
+The party discovered an underground ritual site with red blood roots beneath Fort Suro.
+During this time, they drew from the Deck of Many Things, resulting in Drakham turning purple, Breezy going blind but gaining thermal vision, and Spoops getting "free real estate."

+Darmuth became aware of the party and sent her pet after them.
+They traveled in an armored carriage (obtained from Illiard's cousin in Kaltrazar Bay) westward.
+Spotting the bone devil in the distance, they attempted to flee and called Kat to bring down the flying ship, leaving the carriage behind.

+Upon arriving in Fywick, they sought out the Oracle. *Tony Mozzarella's* questionable actions got them a meeting with the Goliath Oracle, who provided key intel on Darmuth, directing them to Ashelf's homeland and the Fortress of Tiamat.

+For the battle against the bone devil, Fywick's army prepared defenses along the bay and a sea gate.
+Os underwent a risky surgery by Rolinduo to install a shield generator in his heart.
+As the battle began, Federina betrayed the party, causing the shield to fail and allowing the bone devil inside.

+Spoops, wielding Inferno’s Greatsword, Earth Terror, and the Goose Dagger in his mouth, declared, “Peace was never an option.”
+In the fight, the bone devil bit off Spoops’ leg.
+Spoops retaliated by storming into its throat, unleashing a sword tornado, and killing it from the inside.
+The party retrieved Spoops' burned and injured body, and Naracuss used sovereign glue to attach a knife as his new leg.

 ## Alford
-Inferno's destruction, draakam's spider potion, and the pirate raid
+Inferno's destruction, Drakham's spider potion, and the pirate raid.

 ## Krogs Hometown Ithilid Assault
-Assault from the ithilid space laser and the downfall of the mech tarsque
+The Ithilid launched an assault with their space laser, leading to the downfall of the mech tarrasque.

 ## Bar Brawl (The First Fight)
-Where we got the name from.
-Lucina summoned and otto hertzog hunted os.
-The rest of the party joined the brawl.
+This is where the party earned their name.
+Lucina was summoned, and Otto Hertzog hunted Os.
+The rest of the party joined the chaotic brawl.

-## Gaurdisons Qeust (Goblin Cave)
+## Guardison's Quest (Goblin Cave)
+Details unknown.

-## Katrazar Bay Burning (Prison)
+## Kaltrazar Bay Burning (Prison)
-Burning of the town, party was inprisioned and freedom burned the town down.
+The party was imprisoned.
+In their escape, they burned down the town.

 ## Final Fight
-After preparing for months on end and talking with the Council of the Gods, Mortis Lux called together all of its forces to take on the Ithilid threat.
+After months of preparation and discussions with the Council of the Gods, Mortis Lux assembled its forces for the ultimate battle against the Ithilid threat.

+### Forces:
-- Hunderds of thousand of undead zombies, skeletons and wights.
+- Hundreds of thousands of undead: zombies, skeletons, and wights.
-- Over 1,000 space fairing ships with magical gems (quartz, sapphire, ruby) for speed, defense and weaponary.
+- Over 1,000 space-faring ships powered by magical gems (quartz, sapphire, ruby) for speed, defense, and weaponry.
-- The pledged support of Odin, Thor, and Loki.
+- Divine support from Odin, Thor, and Loki.

-**preparing the pods, spider queen, all of the troops(list), time chamber 3rd for lasers, spoops blade improvment, gith potions +++TODO**
+- Preparations included:
+  - Spider Queen involvement.
+  - Training all troops (list pending).
+  - Time chamber session for laser enhancements.
+  - Spoops' blade improvement.
+  - Gith potions.

-### The Battle
+### The Battle:
-After an inspirational speech from Spoops, the dawn of the final day came.
-As Mortis Lux's forces awoke, speaking stone calls from around Murdun came in, Fywick under attack, Kaltrazar Bay under attack, Gothrithon under attack.
-Mortis Lux dispatched 20 ships to each location for protection from the Tectechanlls and Dreadnaughts coming through the cracks in the sky at each location.
+After an inspirational speech from Spoops, the final day arrived.
+Calls from speaking stones reported simultaneous attacks on Fywick, Kaltrazar Bay, and Gothrithon.
+Mortis Lux dispatched 20 ships to each city to fend off Tectechanlls and Dreadnaughts emerging from sky cracks.

-While under attack leadership at mortis lux decided to go on the offensive and attack the Ithilid homeworld, a giant flesh creature the size of a moon.
-Mortis Lux stratgey was 3 fold, a vanguard squad to secure a foot hold on the ithilid homeworld, a support wave  +++ **PLAN HERE**

-The vanguard squad led by breezy E was sent down onto the planet.
-A lack of targeted guidence lands the vanguard group in the middle of nowhere with no city or point of interest in sight.
-However, they stubmle upon Krorgfrey (why krorg frey here) who after some itnergrations, leds us to the ...
+To go on the offensive, Mortis Lux launched an assault on the Ithilid homeworld—a massive, moon-sized flesh creature.
+The attack had three phases:
+1. A vanguard squad to establish a foothold.
+2. A support wave.
+3. **[PLAN TO BE FILLED IN]**

+The vanguard squad, led by Breezy E, was deployed but landed in an uncharted area.
+They encountered Krorgfrey, who, after some interrogation, led them to **[NEXT LOCATION TO BE FILLED IN]**.

+---

 # Towns Burned
+- Alford
-Alford, Kaltrazar Bay
+- Kaltrazar Bay